 Now's it time to de-puff by draining the excess fluid from your face.
 Using that same level of pressure, place your palms underneath the cheekbones, and massage backward toward the hairline.
 End by using the palms to cup the cheekbones and firmly pull upward for five seconds.
 Repeat these same steps from the jawline toward the sides of the face, ending by sweeping down the neck underneath your ears to drain the lymph.
 Feel free to repeat these motions five or six times.

 Last, place the sides of your index fingers onto the nasolabial fold (aka the crease the connects the sides of your nose to the sides of your mouth) and sweep in one fluid motion toward the side of your face, ending by slowly sweeping your fingers from the jawline down your neck to drain the lymph.
 Follow the diagrams above if you need a visual!

 Koh Gen Do's Massage Milk is packed with avocado protein, probiotics, amino acids, and gentle brightening acids, all of which work to make the skin look smoother, plumper, and brighter.
-It's super silky and fragrance-free and has never made my combo skin break out.
+It's super silky, fragrance-free, and has never made my combo skin break out.

 If my skin's feeling drier than normal, I like to add a couple drops of this oil to my massage milk.
 The non-greasy oil boasts ingredients like perilla seed oil, kukui nut oil, and cannabis sativa seed oil.
 These contain essential fatty acids and natural antioxidants, which restore the skin's moisture barrier and prevent dryness and fine lines.